About

 A better, more tolerant atmosphere in the team

-“The decision to hire people with a disability is conditioned by my desire to give people a chance and gain from their special skills.
-I also want to create a better, more tolerant atmosphere in the team and to set an example for diversity.
-I was aware of the responsibility, so I contacted a service provider for jobseekers with a disability.”
+“My decision to hire people with a disability is motivated by my desire to give people a chance and to benefit from their special skills.
+I also want to foster a more tolerant atmosphere within the team and set an example for diversity.
+I knew it was a big responsibility, so I contacted a service provider for disabled jobseekers.”

 We offered him a contract

-“This service provider had one candidate, Mr. Barth.
-His qualifications, concentration, and ability to work very accurately, matched the tasks in the accounting department where we could use extra personnel.
-The service provider suggested to start with an internship, to find out whether the match was there for both sides, for us and for Mr. Barth.
-During this internship, Mr. Barth was intensively supervised by the service provider.
-For me, it did not take long to find out this would work out very well.
-Fortunately, this was also the case for Mr. Barth and for one of my staff members, his supervisor.
-We decided to continue our relationship and offered him a contract which he accepted.
-Now, he works six hours per day and earns according to his qualifications.”
+“This service provider had one candidate: Mr Barth.
+His qualifications, area of expertise and attention to detail matched the tasks in the accounting department, where we needed extra personnel.
+The service provider suggested starting with an internship to see if it was a good match for both us and Mr Barth.
+During the internship, the service provider provided intensive supervision for Mr Barth.
+I quickly realised that this would work out very well.
+Fortunately, this was also the case for Mr Barth and one of my staff members, who was to be his supervisor.
+We decided to continue our working relationship and offered him a contract, which he accepted.
+He now works six hours per day and is paid according to his qualifications.”

 It’s all about routines and processes